xCryptik/developer-rig/README.md

 _I get an error when pulling in the sample project!

 > Ensure that Git is in your PATH variables by attempting to run "git" at your commmandline.
 If that works, also ensure that the local folder does not currently exist.

+_The Developer Rig stops running unexpectedly in Local Mode._

+> Try to delete node_modules, and rerun `yarn install`.